 So Joshua and I exchanged an email and he will make his decision soon.
 He brought up a good question regarding whether the shell would warp again after we re-true it.
 This will not happen if the wood has thoroughly dried like this one has.
 The only way to make a fully dry shell warp again, would be to expose it to direct moisture or extremely high heat, neither of which a Tabla player would do to their instrument.
 We turned a Neem wood shell recently that was noticeably still damp, and I mistakenly repaired some cracking with wood filler and gave it a nice polish only to find that within two weeks the cracks had opened up further and new ones were present as well.
 I have no choice but to let that shell dry out and come back to it in a couple years.
 There are alternative methods to speed up drying, but they either require expensive equipment or expensive chemical treatments.

 The setup for the lathe begins by finding the center point on the base of the Tabla.
 Sometimes there is a mark where the original lathe spurs bit into the wood, but it can be tough to relocate on so I like to start fresh and mark out the lines.
 Once the center is found, we drive a shaft for the lathe into the base, install into the lathe, and check for roundness.
 If the shaft is off, the spur center will need to be reset and checked again.
-Once the shell is secured into the lathe, we begin cutting with chisels, removing the old finish and removing just enough wood to bring the shell back to perfect roundness.
-Lathe cutting is rather slow and delicate work and the chisels must be sharpened frequently as they quickly dull when removing the old finish and harder knotted areas that may exist on the shell.
+Once the shell is secured into the lathe, we begin cutting with chisels, removing the old finish and removing just enough wood to bring the shell back to even roundness.

 The shell spins up nice upon testing, so now the cutting can begin.
-Here are a couple photos of the lathe spinning as the cutting progresses, showing the removal of the original lines cut in for decoration.
-TransTablas are the first Tablas in the world to be fine finished, and simple lines that once made a boring finish interesting are the same lines that look “unfinished” now and take away from the natural beauty of the wood grain, especially if it’s made out of an exotic wood like Vijayasar.
+The photos show the lathe spinning and the progression of removing the original lines.
 Another part of our polishing process is the smoothing of the bottom edge of the Tabla where the straps undergo a 90-degree bend from the base to the head.
-Making that transition gradual and smooth prevents binding and helps the straps adjust while balancing and making pitch changes with the TransTabla.
+Making that transition gradual and smooth prevents binding, and helps the straps adjust while balancing and making pitch changes with the TransTabla.

-With the lathe stopped you can see where the existing finish has barely been touched.
+With the lathe stopped in the below photos, it’s clear where the existing finish has barely been touched.
 That area was the smallest diameter and if we cut into that portion we would reduce the overall diameter of the Tabla, so we will let sandpaper remove that old finish instead.
-If the rim is thick enough to handle an overall diameter adjustment it may be desireable in some cases.
-Another option is to reduce the overall height by lowering the rim, which will increase the diameter, but this can be a potentially risky cut if there are any imperfections near the rim.
 We now move on to sanding while on the lathe starting with 50 grit sandpaper and progressing to finer and finer grits.
 I will typically go 50, 80, 100, 120, 150, 220, 320, 400, 600, and sometimes finer if the wood is of a closed grain variety that takes it well.
 Vijayasar has a rather open cell wood grain, so 220 or 320 should be adequate.
 The photo to the right shows the detail produced from 220 grit.
 There is a tremendous amount of dust created during this phase, and wood dust is a serious health hazard.
 If you attempt to sand your own shell, always wear the best protective mask available.

-After sanding is complete, all the dust is thoroughly wiped off and several coats of finishing oil is applied.
-We favor a neutral oil instead of a stain as most Tabla hardwoods tend to be darker in color already.
+After sanding is complete, all the dust is thoroughly wiped off and several coats of finish is applied.
 The finish serves to bring out the details in the wood grain, protect the wood from absorbing moisture, and create a semi-glossy finish that is durable and maintenance free.
-Each coat of oil requires 24hrs to dry and cure.
+Each coat requires at least 24hrs to dry and cure, so this process can take weeks.

-A quick check to make sure the parts fit to specifications, and then lacing of the new head can begin.
+A final check to make sure the parts fit to specifications, and then lacing of the new head can begin.

 Here is a Before and After picture of the shell when our process is completed.